parkerhdavis/Seria/README.md

 | Real-time collaboration / cloud sync  | ✅            | Limited               | 🚫 (not yet) |
 | Custom print templates                | 🚫           | Limited               | ✅            |

-**Juniper gives you the data discipline and flexibility of sheets with the fluid experience of dedicated writing tools.**
+**Seria gives you the data discipline and flexibility of sheets with the fluid experience of dedicated writing tools.**

 ---